unionai/unionai-docs/source/user-guide/core-concepts/serving/adding-your-own-code.md

 In this example we include two files containing custom logic: `main.py` and `utils.py`.

-The file `main.py` contains the actual Streamlit code:
+The file `main.py` contains the bulk of our custom code:

 ```{code-block} python
 :caption: main.py